ayushdayal/whatapp_capitalize/readme.txt

-this program can be use to convert normal text into capital and bold test for whatsapp to use this program
+this program can be use to convert normal text into capital and bold text for whatsapp to use this program
 1. Your system should have c++ latest version
 2. to run this program run this command in terminal "gcc main.cpp"